muneebiq3/Data-Structures-and-Algorithms/README.md

 # Data Structures and Algorithms
 ## Hello!
-This is a straightforward repository I've put together to assist you with DSA subject.
-I hope it proves helpful.
+This is a straightforward repository I've put together to help you with the DSA subject.
+I hope this is helpful to you.
 Best of luck :)

 ### Topics Covered